 Health outcomes and experience in the healthcare system – Welsh Government assessment

 The Welsh Government has taken steps to promote equality in health outcomes, and reports of good general health and healthcare experiences in Wales have remained relatively consistent in recent years.
-However, improvements in life expectancy have stalled and rates of adult obesity have risen.
+However, life expectancy has declined and rates of adult obesity have risen.
+Waiting lists and emergency response times have also increased.
 There is a lack of disaggregated data for Wales and, where data exists, it shows inequalities in health for different groups, including those who share protected characteristics and those experiencing socio-economic disadvantage.
-The Welsh Government has prioritised its healthcare outcomes on coronavirus (COVID-19) in its response to the pandemic, although the diversion of resource has led to reductions in service provision.

-- The June 2020 report of the Socioeconomic Subgroup of the BAME COVID-19 Expert Advisory Group found that poor ethnicity data has led to poor health decisions, and people have reported experiences of racism in the healthcare system in Wales.
+- The June 2020 report of the socio-economic subgroup of the Welsh First Minister’s Black, Asian and Minority Ethnic Covid-19 Expert Advisory Group found that poor ethnicity data had led to poor health decisions and people had reported experiences of racism in the healthcare system in Wales.

-- Research on Life Expectancy and Mortality in Wales in 2020 found that there has been a ‘stalling’ of improvements in life expectancy and mortality since 2011, with decreasing improvements in mortality rates from circulatory disease and increases in mortality rates for some other causes such as respiratory disease and dementia.
+- Research on life expectancy and mortality in Wales in 2020 found that there has been a ‘stalling’ of improvements in life expectancy and mortality since 2011.
+Life expectancy at birth actively declined for men and women in 2018–2020, compared with 2015–2017.

-- According to the National Survey for Wales results for April 2019 to March 2020, 89% of survey respondents who had recently used health services were satisfied with the care from their GP and ‘91% were satisfied with the care received at their last NHS hospital appointment’, similar to findings from the previous year.
+- According to the National Survey for Wales results for 2021/22, 86% of survey respondents who had recently used health services were very or fairly satisfied with the care from their GP and 95% were satisfied with the care received at their last NHS hospital appointment.

-- In 2020, the Delivery Unit was asked to manage the reporting process for patient safety incidents, partly to ‘improve shared learning across Wales’, but there is no requirement for NHS bodies in Wales to appoint a Freedom to Speak Up Guardian.
+- In 2020, the NHS Wales Delivery Unit was asked to manage the reporting process for patient safety incidents, partly to ‘improve shared learning across Wales’.
+However, there is no requirement for NHS bodies in Wales to appoint a Freedom to Speak Up Guardian.

-- The Health and Social Care (Quality and Engagement) (Wales) Act 2020 includes welcome changes, including introducing a ‘duty of candour’ in respect of health services and making provision for a Citizen Voice Body to represent the interests of the public, but is not yet in force.
+- The Health and Social Care (Quality and Engagement) (Wales) Act 2020 includes welcome changes, such as introducing a ‘duty of candour’ in respect of health services and making provision for a Citizen Voice Body for Health and Social Care to represent the interests of the public, but this is not yet in force.

-- Though the Welsh Government has published plans which include reducing health inequalities for different groups, there is little evidence on health outcomes in Wales for certain groups, including those sharing protected characteristics.
+- Although the Welsh Government has published plans that include reducing health inequalities for different groups, there is limited direct evidence on health outcomes in Wales for certain groups, including those sharing protected characteristics.

 Read more about the UK and Welsh Governments’ actions on health outcomes and experience in the healthcare system.